laksh-g/xrcapstone/week8.md

 ## New features/functionality implemented
 - Soup bowls!
 These will be handy for one of our upcoming dishes.
 - Gruyere cheese!
 You can shred and melt this stuff.
 Great for a certain type of soup...
+- New steak appearance!
+We thought that the hyperrealistic appearance seemed odd for the low-poly style, so we gave steaks a new look.

 ## Bug Fixes
 - Plating has been significantly improved, however some bugs regarding turn in are still present with the new system